openl2m/openl2m/docs/installation/index.rst

 * Nginx web server
 * Gunicorn WSGI Process with Python
-* Postgresql database
+* PostgreSQL database

 At the end of this page is an image showing the application stack.

 **Installation**

+OpenL2M v2.0 is developed and tested in a Ubuntu 20.04 LTS environment.
-OpenL2M is developed and tested in a CentOS Linux v7 and v8 environment.
+(Previous versions were developed and tested in CentOS Linux v7 and v8 environments.)
 All instructions are related to that.
-However, this should work just fine on Ubuntu and other distributions.
+However, this should work just fine other distributions.

 .. toctree::
    :maxdepth: 1
-   :caption: These are the steps to install OpenL2M on CentOS 7&8:
+   :caption: These are the steps to install OpenL2M:

    database.rst
    openl2m.rst